kabk/go-theses-17-manus-nijhoff/src/writings/chapter-fleeting-time.md

 Yeah, I think that's a very important thing to stress.
 No matter how many tools and thingamajingeys you use, if you are sensitive to these impulses you don't stand a chance against yourself.
 I mean, I'm using this Selfcontrol thing on a schedule.
 That means I can never go on Facebook but hell, I also installed a proxy so I can go there anytime anyways.
 I'm a sad fuck!!! haha.

 OPT:
-I talked to Charlie Stigler, the guy that coded Selfcontrol[^stigler].
-It seems fitting that he himself does not have any problems dealing with the problems a lot of people report from the attention companies.
+I talked to Charlie Stigler, the guy that coded Selfcontrol.[^stigler] It seems fitting that he himself does not have any problems dealing with the problems a lot of people report from the attention companies.
 He says it himself, he doesn't have problems with self-control, he just has it.

 REN:
 Yeah, and still he did make this app.
 That's great.
 I think there is a bottom line here, that says make what you make well, and then people might pick it up. !
 And he listened to the call of people who were struggling.